mjfusa/m365-roadmap-copilot-connector/README.md

 Once the deployment is finished, you can go to the Azure portal and navigate to the Azure Function application.
 You will see three functions created:
 - `deployConnection`: This function is run once per day and it ensures that the connection is up to date.
 Run it manually if you want to accelerate crawling since it is needed to run, at least once, for the other functions to work.
 - `fullCrawl`: This function is run once per day and it ensures that all the content is crawled.
 Run it manually if you want to test in advance.
-- `incrementalCrawl`: This function is run every minute and it ensures that the content is updated.
+- `incrementalCrawl`: This function is run every 15 minutes and it ensures that the content is updated.
 You can run it manually as well.

 ### lastCrawl checkpoint file